 “People are going to stare and think you are weird, Mom.”

 This triggers a rippling domino effect:

 “At least I don’t do mine in public.”

 “Oh, so after a long day you go into your bedroom and spaz the hell of out your eye.”

-Luckily, my friends aren’t judgmental of my twitch since they’re already used to me having it.
-“Hey, Manny,” my friend said with his back turned against me when I hadn’t given him a clue that I was behind him.
-My friends know I am coming when they hear, “sniff, sniff…sniff” coming closer and closer.
+Luckily, my friends aren’t judgmental of my twitch since they’re used to me having it.
+“Hey, Manny,” my friend said, even though I hadn’t announced that I was behind him.
+My friends know I am coming when they hear me sniffing.
 For my most recent morph, I sniff while moving my nose in a way I don’t even know how to describe.
 My friends never complain or tell me to stop, though they do mock me by simultaneously sniffing as I sniff.

 I don’t see myself losing my twitch.
-I prefer to live with my twitch since it’s not going to leave me anytime soon.
+I prefer to accept it since it shows no signs of going away.
 Yes, I do wish that I didn’t have a twitch, but my twitch can show others that making dog noises, shrugging your shoulders, and constantly sniffing aren’t intentional; they’re a difference not worth talking about.
 Having everyone be diagnosed with a twitch will teach others to be less judgmental, and we shouldn’t need to care what other people think of us.
-My twitch is my superpower, and it will likely continue to morph for the rest of my life—sniff.
+My twitch is my superpower, and it will likely continue to morph for the rest of my life, sniff.

 This piece has been published in Teen Ink’s monthly print magazine.